Danielpincock/reddit-toxicity-sampler/README.md

 3. A twitter client id and client secret

 <h2> some notes </h2>
-* Depending on the sub, it will take between 20mins to 2.5hrs for 1000 posts.
+*Depending on the sub, it will take between 20mins to 2.5hrs for 1000 posts.
-  * Subs that i've tested that have extreme running times are:
+  *Subs that i've tested that have extreme running times are:
-    1. r/news
+    1.r/news
-    2. r/gaming
+    2.r/gaming
-    3. r/4chan (Not particularly large but high toxicity)
+    3.r/4chan (Not particularly large but high toxicity)